Vector Magnitude Calculator

-This vector magnitude calculator is a simple tool which helps you estimate magnitude based on vector components.
+This vector magnitude calculator is a simple tool that helps you estimate magnitude based on vector components.
 In the text, you'll learn how to find the magnitude of a vector and get used to the general magnitude of a vector formula.
-At the end of the text you can read about some physical quantities which are vectors, and what their magnitudes tell us.
+At the end of the text, you can read about some physical quantities which are vectors, and what their magnitudes tell us.

 How to find the magnitude of a vector?

-A vector can be defined as an ordered collection of numbers.
+We can define a vector can as an ordered collection of numbers.
 The number of vector components depends on the dimension of the space.
-In practice, we usually deal with 3-dimensional vectors, with three distinct components.
+In practice, we usually deal with 3-dimensional vectors with three distinct components.
 In Cartesian coordinates, we can use the values of the

 When we switch to spherical coordinates, it's convenient to use the values of two angles,